Morocco

 Outside of its impressive energy sector, Morocco’s progress towards a green and fair economy is solid but unspectacular.
 Legislation is in place on green finance, poverty-environment vulnerability, decarbonisation and natural resource protection, but is often vague and more aspirational than effective.
 Government accountability and independent oversight is often lacking, with a free press and an effective civil society only slowly emerging after decades of semi-authoritarian rule.

 Morocco now faces some hard choices.
-The country gained international renown for its early commitment to climate action, but the rest of the world has since caught up; its plans to export solar energy to Europe have so far come to naught; and its core sustainability strategy is due to expire in 2020 – with no successor yet announced.
+The country gained international renown for its early commitment to climate action, but the rest of the world has since caught up; and the country's policy response to COVID-19 has so far offered no support for a green recovery, focusing instead on bail-outs for business-as-usual industries - a clear conflict with the ambitions of the 2030 National Climate Plan.
 Factor in the complex legacy of post-Arab Spring political liberalisation, and the future of Morocco’s green transformation is uncertain.

 Will it redouble its green ambition and embrace reform, or will the Kingdom retrench in the face of global economic instability?
 The Moroccan green economy is moving; watch this space.